 Workers’ comp insurance benefits both employers and employees.
 As a business owner, workers’ compensation insurance reduces your risk of a crippling financial loss in the case of a serious accident involving one of your team members.
 And your employees who are covered by workers’ comp can receive financial protection if harmed while performing their regular work duties.

-The “grand bargain” is this: no matter who is responsible for the workplace illness or injury, the employee will receive workers’ comp benefits, and in return, the business owner will be protected from lawsuits related to the illness or injury.
+The “grand bargain” is this: no matter who is responsible for the workplace injury, the employee will receive workers’ comp benefits, and in return, the business owner will be protected from lawsuits related to the injury.

 If you’re an employer, there are three main ways having workers’ comp insurance benefits you:

-If you do not carry workers’ compensation insurance for your business, employees or their families could sue in civil court for workplace injury, illness, or death.
+If you do not carry workers’ compensation insurance for your business, employees or their families could sue in civil court for workplace injury or death.
 This situation could be financially devastating for business owners who are uninsured and could even open them up to a criminal investigation.
 Running a business can be fast-paced and stressful.
 Business owners need to reduce their risks of complicated legal problems whenever possible.
-Investing in workers’ comp insurance is one sure way to do this.
+Investing in workers’ comp insurance is one important way to do this.

-Insuring your workers is a wise investment, especially considering the great rewards.
+Insuring your workers is a wise investment.
 If you’re a small business owner seeking coverage for your team, find a company that offers workers’ comp policies made just for small businesses.
 At Pie Insurance, we offer:

 • An easy and convenient online quote process